 The following link provides access to the many federal programs that impact education in North Carolina.
 From here, educators, parents, and the community can launch specific federal programs for information and resources.

 Title I: School Improvement, Even Start Family Literacy, Migrant Children, Children who are Neglected or Delinquent, and Comprehensive School Reform

-Title II: teacher recruitment, high quality teachers, teacher and principal training, and enhancing education through technology
+Title II: Teacher recruitment, highly effective teachers, teacher and principal training, and enhancing education through technology

-Title III: covers English Language Acquisition (ELL, ESL) Language Enhancement and Academic Achievement
+Title III: Covers English Language Acquisition (EL) Language Enhancement and Academic Achievement

 Title VI: Small, Rural Schools Achievement Program, and Rural and Low-income School Program